apache/systemds/scripts/resource/README.md

 The enumeration strategy has influence mostly on the speed of completing the process of finding the optimal configuration.
 The default value is `grid` and this sets a grid-based enumeration where each configuration combination within the configured constraints is being evaluated.
 The next possible option value is `prune` which prunes dynamically certain configuration during the progress of the enumeration process based on the intermediate results for the already evaluated configurations.
 In theory this should deliver the same optimal result as the grid-based enumeration and the experiments so far proved that while showed great speed-up.
 The last possibility is fot that option is `interest`, which uses a interest-based enumeration which uses several (configurable) criterias for statically reducing the search space for the optimal configuration base on program and hardware properties.

-Here is a list of all of the rest of the options available:
+Here is a list of all the rest of the options available:

 * `CPU_QUOTA` (default 1152) - specifies the limit of (virtual) CPU cores allowed for evaluation.
 This corresponds to the EC2 service quota for limiting the running instances within the same region at the same moment.
 * `COSTS_WEIGHT` (default 0.01) - specifies the weighing factor for the multi-objective function for optimization